lowlighter/metrics/source/plugins/core/README.md

   +org/include-this-repo
 ```

-> ℹ️ Unlike basic pattern matching, patterns are always tested against the full repository handle (the user will not be implicitely added)
+> ℹ️ Unlike basic pattern matching, patterns are always tested against the full repository handle (the user will not be implicitly added)

 > ⚠️ As patterns may contain commas, be sure to use newlines rather than commas as separator to ensure patterns are correctly parsed